Automakers face a threat to EV sales: Slow charging times

 Tesla, which has its own private charging network of 25,000 plugs worldwide, leads just about every automaker.
 Its newer chargers can crank out up to 250 kilowatts and 175 miles of range in about 15 minutes.

 Electrify America, a charging network funded with money paid by Volkswagen as punishment for its emissions cheating scandal, says it's ready for the newer EVs.
 Having installed fast chargers since 2018, it runs more than 600 stations with 2,600 plugs nationwide.
 All can pump out 150 kilowatts.
 That means they can charge a typical EV with 300 miles of range to 80 percent of battery capacity (240 miles) in roughly 45 minutes.
-Electrify America is adding 350 kilowatt stations, which can charge twice as fast.
+Over half of Electrify America's stations can pump out 350 kilowatts, which charge twice as fast.

 A fast-charge fill-up to 80% of battery capacity varies by state but typically costs around $16.